LeaVerou/lea.verou.me/blog/2024/context-chips/index.md

 </figcaption>
 </figure>

-As we had observed in the user study as well, participants were **_far_ more likely to express positive rather than negative sentiment**.
+As we had observed in the user study as well, participants were **_far_ more likely to express positive rather than negative sentiment** (possibly a case of [acquiescence bias](https://en.wikipedia.org/wiki/Acquiescence_bias)).
 Here are some interesting stats:
 - The feature with the **most negative sentiment** overall across all experiences ([`<model>`](https://immersive-web.github.io/model-element/)) still only had 10% of respondents expressing negative sentiment for it, and still had **2.4x more positive sentiment** than negative (24.7% vs 10.4%)!
 - In contrast, the feature with the **most positive sentiment** ([`<datalist>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/datalist)) got a whopping 55% of respondents expressing positive sentiment (and only 4% negative).